-Fly fishing for carp is a segment that has grown, and will continue to do so, for so many reasons...but most importantly, because catching carp is so much fun!
+Fly fishing for carp is a segment that will continue to grow for many reasons...but most importantly, because catching carp is so much fun!
 Though there's a steep learning curve, stick with it because perseverance, time, and knowledge of carp behavior will help to ensure success.
-Have confidence in the patterns below, as they are some of the "tried and true" patterns of this niche in fly fishing.
+Have confidence in the patterns below, as they are some of the "tried-and-true" ones of this niche in fly fishing.

-Created by John Montana, the Hybrid Carp Fly is one that continues to receive rave reviews as the top carp fly fished today (as evident on the http://www.flycarpin.com/).
-This pattern, which incorporates few materials, is easy to modify and has endless color combinations.
+This pattern, created by John Montana, incorporates few materials, is easy to modify, and has endless color combinations.
 I discuss the original pattern in my introduction, and examine some possible variations available during the tying of the Hybrid Carp Fly.

 Featured in this YouTube fly tying tutorial is the "Sculpzilla," an excellent representation of a sculpin from the Solitude Fly Company.
-This is a nasty streamer that is known to catch some really large fish, plus an easy pattern to tie when broken down into individual steps.
-Most importantly, you can vary the size and color of this pattern to match sculpins, leeches, and other bait fish in your area.
+This is a nasty streamer that is known to catch some really large fish, plus try it as an articulated streamer... ;-)

 In this fly tying tutorial, I show an easy way to vary the traditional Woolly Bugger, which is by substituting a schlappen hackle for the traditional saddle hackle.
-The former consists of a marabou butt section, plus has very webby hackle throughout.
-I encourage you to try some flies with this hackle, plus wet them at the end at your bench (like I do in this video) to see how they will look in the water.
+Have fun with this one, and enjoy its movement in the water.

 For this fly tying tutorial, I share a pattern that needs little introduction, Bob Clouser's famous fly, the Clouser Deep Minnow.
 This is a "go-to" for most fly fisherman, and with good reason: It catches fish!
 I share a few tips to employ when tying this pattern, plus various pieces of information I learned from Mr. Clouser during his demonstrations.